Virgin Media One: Drama

-Upon launch the network was slow to embrace producing localized dramas however, it contribute to producing a number of short and feature films with both the Broadcasting Authority of Ireland and Screen Ireland (then Irish Film Board) such as Watermelon.
+Upon launch, the network was slow to embrace producing localised dramas.
+However, it contributed to producing a number of short and feature films with both the Broadcasting Authority of Ireland and Screen Ireland (then the Irish Film Board) such as Watermelon.

-In 2004 it co-produced RTÉ Two's ill-fated 20 some-things drama The Big Bow Wow.
+In 2004, it co-produced RTÉ Two's ill-fated 20 some-things drama The Big Bow Wow.

-Since 2006, the channel has looked towards home produced drama with the likes of Laura Windermere's Bag and Deception.
+From 2006, the channel looked towards home produced drama with the likes of Laura Windermere's Bag and Deception.
 It also took a look at two other drama serials The Guards and a revival of RTÉ's The Clinic; however, neither came to fruition.

 In 2008, further homegrown produced drama series were added, the first being the one-off bilingual drama School Run.
 This was based on a school and was co-financed by TV3 and Broadcasting Authority of Ireland's Sound and Vision Fund.
 It debuted in December 2008.
 In 2009, TV3 produced Laura Windermere's Bag, a contemporary adaptation of the Oscar Wilde play Lady Windermere's Fan, set in the south of Dublin.

 TV3 would later produce The Guards starring Emmett J. Scanlan, promoting it as an Irish version of The Wire it was scheduled to broadcast in summer 2010.
 When production began two episodes were produced and later an additional four episodes were added to the series.
 Despite promotion around the series, the programme never aired on TV3.

 In 2011, TV3 broadcast RTL's Jack Taylor series.
-In 2012 TV3 and ITV co-produced Titanic with funding from the BAI.
+In 2012, TV3 and ITV co-produced Titanic with funding from the BAI.
 In 2013, TV3 premiered a new Irish drama Taylor Hill, the show was later aired as 'Deception' which received mixed reviews.
-As part of its 2012 autumn-winter season TV3 announced it was to air its first comedy show which follow three couples embarking on couples counselling in On the Couch, this show aired in early 2013.
+As part of its 2012 autumn-winter season, TV3 announced it was to air its first comedy show which follow three couples embarking on couples counselling in On the Couch; This show aired in early 2013.

-In 2015 TV3 broadcast the film adaptation of the play The Guarantee, which explores the Irish Banking collapse in the late 2000s.
+In 2015, TV3 broadcast the film adaptation of the play The Guarantee, which explores the Irish Banking collapse in the late 2000s.

-In 2016, a three-part Irish produced series titled 'Smalltown' aired on the channel starring Pat Shortt.
+In 2016, a three-part Irish produced series titled Smalltown aired on the channel starring Pat Shortt.